 Direct benefits: Benefits you can measure with a currency value, like the revenue you’ll gain from a project.
 For example, this could include revenue from new mobile app subscriptions.

 Indirect benefits: Benefits you can perceive but can’t measure with currency values.
 For example, this could include increased customer satisfaction and improved brand awareness.

 Now it’s time to estimate the value of each cost and benefit you’ve listed.
 This is most straightforward for tangible categories you can assign a specific dollar amount to—like direct costs, indirect costs, and direct benefits.
-For intangible categories like intangible costs and indirect benefits, assign KPIs in lieu of dollar amounts.
+For intangible categories like intangible costs and indirect benefits, assign KPIs in lieu of monetary units.
 For example, you could measure customer satisfaction by tracking customer churn rate (the rate at which customers stop using your service).
 If you can, use the same KPIs for both costs and benefits so you can easily compare them later.

 We can’t predict the future, so these are ultimately just estimates.
 To make your calculations as accurate as possible, try comparing costs and benefits from similar projects you’ve completed in the past.
 Old projects are a gold mine of historical data and lessons learned.
 They can help you see the real-life economic value of past costs and benefits—plus any items or circumstances you might have overlooked.
 Using a project management tool can make this step easy—since all of your project information and communications are housed in one place, you can easily look back at past initiatives.

 4. Analyze costs vs. benefits

 Now comes the fun part—the actual analysis of your costs and benefits.
 Before you get started, here are some key terms to keep in mind: